-There are really only 3 types or categories of RV’s available today in the market.
-Each type has its own unique characteristics that make it a little more advantageous for the various types of Rving you might me interested in, depending if you are vacationing or living in you RV, either full time or part of the year.
-Here you will find the different types of RV’s and the articles that are helpful to new and seasoned RVers alike.
+There are only 3 types or categories of RV’s available today in the market.
+Each type has its own unique characteristics that make it a little more advantageous for the several types of Rving you might me interested in, depending on if you are vacationing or living in you RV, either full time or part of the year.
+Here you will find the diverse types of RV’s and the articles that are helpful to new and seasoned RVers alike.

 RVs are a great way to vacation or live full time all year or full time part of the year.
 Either way RVs give people a different way of experiencing the world than traveling by plane and staying in hotels.
 RVs become a part of your home on wheels, going where you want to go and when you want to go.

-Motorhomes are the most expensive of the RVs, and are best suited for traveling frquently, as the front cabin can access the living quarters without getting out of the vehicle.
+Motorhomes are the most expensive of the RVs, and are best suited for traveling frequently, as the front cabin can access the living quarters without getting out of the vehicle.
 They range in size of a small van to the size of a semi-trailer.

 What’s each type of RV Suited for?